-It looks normal on the outside with an all-brick exterior and white shutters framing the windows while huge trees and neatly manicured bushes dot the yard.
+It looks normal on the outside, with an all-brick exterior and white shutters framing the windows.
+Huge trees and neatly manicured bushes dot the yard.

 Yet one of the most extraordinary horror stories turned urban legends in American history transformed this house into a landmark for the macabre and provided the true story of The Exorcist.

 This story, the true story of The Exorcist, begins in the late 1940s in suburban Washington, D.C., with a German-American family.